sparkflows/sparkflows-docs/docs/user-guide/copilot/copilot-wf.rst

      :width: 60%

-   You can also directly preview the generated workflow by clicking the **Preview** icon shown in the Copilot response.
+   You can also directly preview the generated workflow by clicking the **Preview** icon seen in the Copilot response.

    .. figure:: ../../_assets/user-guide/copilot/Copilot-On-Workflow/Copilot-WF-Direct-Preview.PNG
      :alt: copilot configuration